MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-create-narrative.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

-Before your business can start using Copilot capabilities in Power BI, your administrator needs to [enable Copilot in Microsoft Fabric](/fabric/get-started/copilot-fabric-overview#enable-copilot).

-[!INCLUDE [copilot-notes](../includes/copilot-notes.md)]

 In Power BI Desktop and the Power BI service, you can use Copilot for Power BI to quickly create a narrative about a report page with just a few clicks.
 This narrative can summarize the entire report, specific pages, or even specific visuals that you select.
 You can curate the tone and specificity of the narrative with suggested and custom prompts.

+[!INCLUDE [copilot-notes](../includes/copilot-notes.md)]

 ## Before you start